Extinction is the complete demise

 about this time.
 Climate change may also have played a role in the

-demise of these animals.
+demise of some species.
 Similar extinctions occurred in Australia

 Since the ice age, humans have become